Current COVID safe settings in early childhood education and care services:

 Any person who has spent time with a positive case (during their infectious period) on site an ECEC service will be referred to as an ‘education contact’.
 This is the only contact category that an ECEC service is required to identify and communicate with when there has been a positive case on site.

-Please refer to the COVID-19 Contact Management in ECEC Services Plan that has been prepared by the Department to help services support staff, volunteers, contractors and families through the process.
-The plan includes easy to follow steps, template letters and the ECEC risk matrix and contact spreadsheet.
+Please refer to the COVID-19 Contact Management in ECEC Services Action Plan that has been prepared by the Department to help services support staff, volunteers, contractors and families through the process.
+Here is a template letter for you to use to inform parents.